 Marvel's elite group of superheroes known as the Avengers will no longer be confined to the big screen.
 Though Netflix carved out its own space in the larger Marvel continuity, with shows like the now-cancelled Daredevil, Jessica Jones, Luke Cage, and Iron Fist -- and the Agents of S.H.I.E.L.D. are still fighting away on ABC -- the Disney streaming service will attempt to draw viewers by bringing some of its caped A-team to the platform.

-During the D23 conference in August, the company also announced three additional Marvel TV shows: Ms. Marvel, She-Hulk, and Moon Knight.
+During the D23 conference in August of 2019, the company also announced three additional Marvel TV shows: Ms. Marvel, She-Hulk, and Moon Knight.
 There's very little information about these shows, which are still in development.
 It seems like they would likely rely less on talent from the established MCU as the initial first batch of Marvel TV properties.